yukai-yang/LTable/README.md

 library("LTable")
 ```

-The "rules of the game" is that,
+The "rules of the game" are,

 -   you input matrices, data.frames, or lists of matrices and data.frames into "...",
 -   the elements in "..." will be binded by row,